Calculation of income tax

 Allowances, reliefs and deductions for income tax

-If you are liable to Jersey tax you will receive a tax assessment showing you how your tax has been worked out.
+If you are liable to Jersey tax you'll receive a tax assessment showing how your tax has been worked out.

 It will include: